sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 ## Details
 ### You will learn
-- How to create a CDS view
+- How to create a CDS view with parameters
 - How to display your CDS view in a Fiori Elements preview
 - How to add selection fields to Fiori Elements preview
 - How to extract the metadata of your CDS view